How many Christians are there in Laos?

 Please keep praying for your brothers and sisters in Laos.
 Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors partners strengthen persecuted believers in Laos by providing Christian materials, leadership training, socio-economic development programmes, advocacy support and emergency relief.
+Open Doors works through local partners to strengthen persecuted believers in Laos by providing Christian materials, leadership and discipleship training, socio-economic development programmes, advocacy support and emergency relief.

 Lord Jesus, give Your children in Laos strength to stand firm against the pressure many of them are facing.
 Protect house churches from surveillance and restriction, and guard pastors from detention.
 Provide for all families and churches whose pastor has been imprisoned.
 Bring an end to the trafficking of women to China, and minister Your healing to all those in need of it today.
 Thank You for Your faithful church in Laos.
 May Your people continue to grow in faith and witness.
 Amen.